gavinsimpson/fromthebottomoftheheap/_posts/2015-04-16-drawing-rarefaction-curves-with-custom-colours.md

 {% highlight text %}
 [1] 340
 {% endhighlight %}

+`raremax` is the minimum sample count achieved over the 26 samples.
+We will rarefy the sample counts to this value.

 To set up the parameters we might use for plotting, `expand.grid()` is a useful helper function